Installing Solr¶

 Use SolrCloud if you need a cluster of Solr servers.
 Note that to use SolrCloud in production, you should set up an external ZooKeeper ensemble.
 ZooKeeper is a centralized coordination service for managing distributed systems like your SolrCloud cluster.

-The steps included here should be considered the bare minimum of what must be done to configure SolrCloud with Liferay.
-For example, these instructions cover configuring SolrCloud on a single machine, whereas a production environment would feature multiple physical or virtual machines.
-These instructions also assume you’ve followed the earlier section on Installing and Configuring Solr.
+The steps included here are the bare minimum of what you must do to configure SolrCloud with Liferay.
+For example, these instructions cover configuring SolrCloud on a single machine.
+A production environment should feature multiple physical or virtual machines.
+These instructions also assume you’ve followed Installing and Configuring Solr above.
 Refer to the SolrCloud guide for more information.

 ./bin/solr -e cloud